master7720/anarchy-skid-list/README.md

 ddev - shity dev said his client(Xuluplus) was custom then when master7720 leaked it everyone found out its a shit oyvey paste.now he copes in ppls dms and lies about everything(hes over 20 years old btw).

 Blizzard - Tritish and ginger.

+Koolotta - Dramaalert Dev, abyss, virtue and 13 different clients in one.

+ThatN3RD - Memenight Dev, XIV, virtue and 40 different clients in one.

+Bhopped - skidded discord for HopCord and sold it to buy money for food.

+x3 - skidded bitcoin core to make x3coin and also skidded windows api to make rats (he still denys ratting to this day).****

 Gerald0mc - Used to be a skid (FloatUtils go hard) but is now a professional at north korean code.